What is Tandem Skydiving?

 How old do you have to be to tandem skydive?

-Can you skydive with a friend on a tandem jump?
+Can you tandem skydive with friends?

 How long does a tandem skydive take?